Rose Extract Products

 This post is also available in: Français (French)

 We are passionate about all things rose!
-Cathy and I went to Bulgaria in 2013 to experience their Rose Festival and to see first hand how rosewater is produced.
+In 2013 my sister and I went to Bulgaria, to experience their Rose Festival and to see first hand how rosewater is produced.
 Bulgaria is one of the leading countries in rose product export, along with Turkey and Iran.
-We tend to use Turkish rosewater in our products because we find it has a slightly higher content of rose oil.
+If we run out of our own homemade rosewater we tend to use Turkish rosewater.
+We find it has a slightly higher content of rose oil than the Bulgarian rosewater, so it has a stronger scent.
 Not all varieties of rose are used in the production of oils and perfumes.
 In France the Rose de Provence has been used for decades by the perfume industry because of its wonderful scent.
 The Kazanlak rose is the main one used for oil extraction, and rosa rugosa or eglantiers are used for rosehip oil.

-Since 2014 we have been growing roses, organically of course, with the intention of making our own rose oil infusions to include in our rosewater products.
+Since 2014 we have been growing roses, organically of course, for the rosewater and infused rose oil that we use in our products.

 Historically, the secret of Cleopatra’s beauty was attributed to bathing her face daily in rose water.
 Queen Elizabeth 1st insisted that Rose Oil be added to the Holy Oil used at her coronation and it has been used in the anointing of British Kings and Queens ever since.